Cheshire murders: Aftermath

 The murders and their aftermath were featured on the news magazine show Dateline NBC, in a segment titled "The Family on Sorghum Mill Drive", and on December 9, 2010, William Petit appeared on The Oprah Winfrey Show in a full-hour episode about the murders of his family and the work of the Petit Family Foundation.

 On August 5, 2012, Petit married Christine Paluf and moved to Farmington, Connecticut.
 He met her when she was volunteering with the Petit Family Foundation.

 HBO broadcast a documentary by filmmaker David Heilbroner called The Cheshire Murders about the murders on July 22, 2013.
 On August 1, 2013, Petit told station WFSB that he and Paluf were expecting a child together.
 The baby, who was revealed to be a boy and named William Petit III, was born on November 28, 2013.
 In October 2013, Petit announced that he was considering running for Congress for the Republican Party after being approached by the National Republican Congressional Committee, who had asked him if he would be interested in running.
 Petit ultimately decided not to be a candidate.
 But in May 2016, Petit announced a bid for Connecticut's 22nd House District.
-Petit was elected, ousting 11-term Democratic Representative Betty Boukus, and currently serves as representative in the Connecticut House of Representatives.
+Petit was elected, ousting 11-term Democratic Representative Betty Boukus, and served as representative in the Connecticut House of Representatives until January 2023.

-Dr. Petit condemned the Connecticut Supreme Court's decision to abolish the death penalty in August 2015, saying he believed the court had overstepped its powers and urging it to give greater consideration to the "emotional impact, particularly on victims and their loved ones" that death penalty cases generate.
+William condemned the Connecticut Supreme Court's decision to abolish the death penalty in August 2015, saying he believed the court had overstepped its powers and urging it to give greater consideration to the "emotional impact, particularly on victims and their loved ones" that death penalty cases generate.
 Hawke-Petit's sister Cindy Hawke Renn told NBC News that she was "disheartened" by the court's ruling.